GLOBAL MARKETS-Energy shares fall on oil decline; U.S. yields set for monthly surge

 comes in with large positions."

-December, when the Fed raised rates for the first time in nearly
+last December, when the Fed hiked rates for the first time in

 MSCI's all-country world equity index was